dimazest/qmul_homepage/content/articles/intro.rst

 ===========================================

 :date: 2013-11-23 12:00
-:status: draft

-A couple of months ago I've started a PhD at Queen Mary University of London.
+A couple of months ago I started a Ph.D. at Queen Mary University of London.
-It's too early to say what my topic is exactly, but it will be somewhere in the intersection of compositional distributional semantics and dialogs.
+It's too early to say what my work is exactly about, but it is somewhere in the intersection of compositional distributional semantics and dialogs.
 My first task was to implement a dialog act tagging model which is described in `Latent Semantic Analysis for dialog act classification`__ by Riccardo Serafin and others.
-Later I applied the method on the Switchboard dialog corpus and reported the results to my supervisors.
+Later, I applied the method on the Switchboard dialog corpus and reported the results to my supervisors.

 __ http://acl.ldc.upenn.edu/N/N03/N03-2032.pdf

-The steps I performed seem to be very typical for any machine learning related task, so it worth to look closer to it.
+The steps I performed seem to be very typical for many machine learning tasks, so it worth to look closer to them.
 Here are the steps:

 1. Obtain labeled data.
 2. Transform it to the appropriate format, so it can be fed up to a classifier.